 If you’re a landlord suing a tenant for rent owed between March 1, 2020, and September 30, 2021, you’re exempt from small claims monetary limits.

-Use Form SC-500, and keep in mind tenants may have special legal protections.
+Use Form SC-500, and keep in mind that tenants may have special legal protections.

 California Small Claims Court is a fast, affordable legal solution for individuals and businesses.
 Whether you’re owed money for work, rent, or property damage, our self-guided platform makes it easy to file and serve your case statewide—with no attorney required.